skybert/skybert-net/src/unix/jenkins-out-of-inodes.md

 After some investigation, it turned out that Jenkins was to blame, and specifically two of its concepts: fingerprints and config history.
-E.g. there was 2,711,693 `inode`s because of the Jenkins configuration
+E.g. there were 2,711,693 `inode`s just because of the Jenkins configuration history:
-history:

 ```
 $ awk '/config-history/{ c += $1; } END { print c; }' nohup.out